uncloud-registry/StorageBeat/er-post.md

 * **Local** outages are a consequence of data loss.
 A typical feature of web3 storage systems is that a system of *storage proofs* provides some assurance that data remains available to the service provider.
   A local outage that is thought to be unrecoverable is called a **durability failure**.

+TOC:

+1. Putting a number to durability
+2. Storage proofs and economic incentives to provide future proofs (lost revenue, slashing, insurance)
+3. Service survival rate

+### Correctness

-The question of *correct functioning* depends heavily on the nature of expectations about what this means.
+The question of *correct functioning* depends heavily on the details of the service definition.
 Some basic expectations are as follows:

 * Successfully uploaded content will be available for download for the extent of the contract duration.
 * Retrieved content wil be "correct," where for a distributed system correctness is defined by a database *consistency model*.
+There are various consistency models arising in practice in decentralised storage:
+  * For **immutable** storage, consistency simply means that the data retrieved under an address is exactly what was uploaded.
+In practice, this consistency can be validated with a content commitment (checksum, hash).
+If storage is **content-addressed**, as is often the case for decentralised storage, then the validation of such commitments is built in to the basic infrastructure.
+  * Tradcloud storage offerings typically offer **strong** consistency, which guarantees that retrieved data always reflects the *most recent* update, where recency is understood according to some globally (within the service) defined ordering.
+  * Blockchain state, or other decentralised mutable storage offerings such as Swarm feeds, offers a more exotic consistency model that depends on the mechanism by which the system settles on transaction inclusion and ordering.
+Finding ways to report the consistency properties of such systems is an open area of research.
 * There will be no unauthorised access to the services (for example, third parties viewing the data).
 A major part of this is **privacy**, which pertains not only to unauthorised reads but also to leaking information about authorised usage.
+Though there is undoubtedly much to say on this subject, we have not investigated it deeply.

-Miscellaneous risk categories:
+### Miscellaneous risk categories

 * **Counterparty risk.** With centralised services, all risks are counterparty risks.
-  Will the counterparty (service provider) exist in the future?
-Will they discontinue the contracted service?
-Will they breach their contract, or breach the customer's expectations of the contract?
-  Decentralised services mitigate counterparty risk via provider diversification.
+Cryptoeconomic incentives, smart contract enforcement, and counterparty diversification allow many counterparty risks to be mitigated on decentralised platforms.
 * **Contract risk.** Risk that the terms of the agreement will not be respected or enforced, or that customer expectations do not reflect the enforced terms.

-  The availability risks outlined above may occur either Generally, cloud provider agreements do not actually guarantee that any service will be delivered, but only that some kind of "best effort" will be made.
-While availability SLAs do provide some contractual benefits in case performance is worse than some threshold, these credits are not worth much if the service is generally unavailable.
+For centralised services, they are counterparty risks.
+For decentralised services, they may be replaced with *smart contract risk* which is a risk of incorrect implementation of the contract semantics.
 * **Financial risk.** This includes **price risk** and **currency risk**.
 In decentralised storage services, both service price and, if fees are priced in a volatile asset, exchange rate can be highly volatile.
 In the case of sharp price rises, it may be no longer viable to continue with the contracted service, incurring a *migration penalty*.
 Similarly, if the fee asset is volatile, the client may need to maintain a balance of the asset as a hedge against future price rises, incurring a currency risk penalty.
   The *volatility* of these price series is an easily reported metric for price and currency risks.